arsebac/VelibGatewayWS/README.md

 - Cached api : Each api call have useCache parameter, to let the client decide if he want to use cache.

+# Import and test project

+Steps to import and use project
+- Import the project from VelibGatewayWS.sln.
+The gateway and clients should come to solution explorater.
+- Each client are independent and have the gateway service reference.
+- You can execute ConsoleClient, VelibClient and AsyncClient.

 @author Francois Melkonian